 But why?
 Why does the listener perceive the drop as bigger and better when it’s preceded by a great build-up?

 It’s all to do with tension and release.
-I write about this in my eBook, but the general gist of it is that build-ups stretch the listener.
+Build-ups stretch the listener.
 They stretch the listener to a point where there’s only one thing that can satisfy the emotional need cultivated by tension.
 A resolution, an answer to the question.

 Have you ever eaten a beautifully cooked meal after a long bout of hunger?
 That’s what it’s like.
 A 3-course meal tastes great almost all the time, but it tastes incredible when you’re starving.
 The drop is exactly the same, yet it’s perceived as better due to what takes place before it.

 Reason #1 why build-ups are important: they make the drop seem bigger and better.